coreos/coreos-vagrant/README.md

 config.vm.synced_folder ".", "/home/core/share", id: "core", :nfs => true,  :mount_options   => ['nolock,vers=3,udp']
 ```

+After a 'vagrant reload' you will be prompted for your local machine password.

 ## New Box Versions

 CoreOS is a rolling release distribution and versions that are out of date will automatically update.